 Musk Oxen live in Arctic Canada.
 They have an insulating undercoat that helps them withstand frigid winter conditions.
 They have sharp hooves for digging into ice and snow for food.
 Their long, curved horns are used for defense against predators.
 They travel in groups, staying close to each other to stay warm.

-Snakes, lizards, and most fishes are ectothermic , which means their body temperature remains the same with the environment.
+Snakes, lizards, and most fishes are ectothermic , which means their body temperature remains the same as the environment.
 During winter when the temperature is cold, their metabolism slows down

 Chipmunk does some pretty amazing things.
 They can collect thousands of food items like nuts and bury them in separate places, they go into semi-hibernation and emerge once in a while to feed on the various places they buried their foods, eat and get energy for their body to generate heat which in turn keeps them warm.